Esplanade

 No analysis available

 Internet service appears to be included in the maintenance fee.
-The historical MLS signal is strong at 16 of 20 listings with INTSER, and current remarks explicitly mention "Basic Cable/Internet" and separate internet fee references.
-Evidence is consistent across multiple listings and not limited to a single agent’s wording.
+The remarks explicitly say "high speed internet" and list "Basic Cable/Internet" as part of the fees, while the MLS history is strong at 16 of 20 listings with INTSER.
+This is well-supported and consistent across multiple listings.

 No analysis available